The Stunning Basalt Canyon in Nahal Tavor Nature Reserve

-This is one of the most beautiful hikes in the Galilee.
+This hike in the Basalt Canyon is one of the most beautiful hikes in the Galilee.
 It is a circular hike that is slightly difficult in parts and somewhat strenuous at its end because of the incline, but is highly recommended for individuals and families.

 THE HIKE